 This can be difficult to know unless you’ve done your research on the variety of techniques available.
 Most people that come to me have no clue about the best practices of the trade.
-However, a simple google research can help determine if your chiropractor is up-to-date on their skills.
+However, a simple google search for a chiropractor near me can help determine if your chiropractor is up-to-date on their skills.
 Just to name a few of the techniques of today:

 - Active Release Technique (ART)

 - Graston Technique or instrument-assisted soft tissue technique

 There are also many certifications that a chiropractor can receive, such as CCSP Certified Chiropractic Sports Physician or an MS Clinical Nutritionist.
 There are many more certifications and courses, but the main question should be is your chiropractor keeping up with their education?

 3. Does your chiropractor have a good reputation online?